-As of January 31, 2018, our current patent portfolio comprises 56 patent families, of which 23 patent families are in-licensed from UCL Business plc, or UCLB, and 33 patent families have been originated through our own research.
-Although our patent portfolio is, generally, at an early stage, and does not yet include any granted U.S. patents, and includes 33 patent families that consist solely of priority applications or PCT applications that are not yet subject to examination, we believe that our current patent portfolio, together with our ongoing efforts to develop and patent new technologies, will provide us with substantial intellectual property protection for our product candidates and other technologies that are not currently deployed in our product candidates.
+As of March 15, 2018, our current patent portfolio is comprised of 59 patent families, of which 23 patent families are in-licensed from UCL Business plc, or UCLB, and 36 patent families we own and have originated from our own research.
+Although our patent portfolio is, generally, at an early stage, and does not yet include any granted U.S. patents, and includes 36 patent families that consist solely of priority applications or PCT applications that are not yet subject to examination, we believe that our current patent portfolio, together with our ongoing efforts to develop and patent new technologies, will provide us with substantial intellectual property protection for our product candidates and other technologies that are not currently deployed in our product candidates.